Deutschland sucht den Superstar season 13

 The thirteenth season of Deutschland sucht den Superstar was broadcast on German channel RTL from 2 January to 7 May 2016.
 It was won by Prince Damien Ritzinger.

 History

 During the live shows of season 12, it was announced that the castings for season 13 would start in August 2015.
+In the final, Dieter Bohlen announced that for this season all previous limits such as the age restriction are repealed.
+Accordingly, the motto of the season is “No Limits”.
 In late 2014, RTL gave closer details to the changes of season 13.
 The live shows are replaced with pre-recorded concerts in clubs in Germany.
 Only the announcement of the results will be broadcast live.
 Like the season before, the final will not take place in a TV studio in Cologne, but in the ISS Dome in Düsseldorf.

 In 2015, RTL announced that DJ Antoine, Mandy Capristo, and Heino won't return for the thirteenth season.
 The new jury consists of Dieter Bohlen, H.P.
 Baxxter, Michelle and Vanessa Mai.
 Prince Damien Ritzinger was announced as the winner on 7 May 2016, with Laura van den Elzen finishing as the runner-up.